Flavor of Love season 3: "'The Neverwed Game"

-At the beginning of the show, Seezinz decides to make breakfast for Flav and tells him that she doesn't want to participate in today's challenge, which also meant that she wouldn't go on a solo date with Flav.
-She then states that the reason she did that is because she doesn't want Flav to think that "she just wants to win".
+At the beginning of the show, Seezinz decides to make breakfast for Flav and tells him that she does not want to participate in today's challenge, which also meant that she would not go on a solo date with Flav.
+She then states that the reason she did that is because she does not want Flav to think that "she just wants to win".
 Flav then accepts and Seezinz leaves.
 Then, the girls get themselves ready for today's challenge, "The Neverwed Game", which is a game that the Flavorettes' answers have to match their ex-boyfriend's when a question is being called.
 The first round had Thing 1, Tree and Prototype with their ex-boyfriends.
 While the questions were being called, Thing 1's ex-boyfriend had stated that Thing 1 had oral sex with her boyfriend one month ago before she went on the show.
 Thing 1 states that it was a lie and her ex was lying which he was.
 Prototype's ex-boyfriend stated that they broke up because she was jealous and her ex had so many girlfriends.
 Tree and her ex were answering the questions perfectly, so she had the highest score.
 Round 2 then started and included Thing 2, Black and Sinceer.
-Thing 2 stated that she and her boyfriend broke up because he wasn't being faithful.
+Thing 2 stated that she and her boyfriend broke up because he was not being faithful.
 Then, her ex stated that she wanted to be on the show because of exposure.
 Then, Black's ex had said that she was a stalker, crazy, and a psycho and wanted to be on the show to be famous, which frightened Flav.
 Sinceer's boyfriend thought that she was a bit of a diva and loved Flav.
 After the questions were being called, Flav obviously picked Tree because she had the most answers right and had a solo date with Flav, wearing an exposing black outfit.
 Then after their date, everyone, (including Seezinz) and her ex were at the mixer in Flav's backyard.

+Prototype brought Flav to the side and told him her feelings about being with someone who takes part in drinking and smoking, and said she didn't want to.
 Confusion started when Seezinz wanted to get dirt on Thing 1 by talking to her ex, which caused a riot.
 Thing 1 starts getting in Seezinz face.
 Then, Seezinz backed up & put her hand in Thing 1s face, Thing 1 screams to not touch her man & grabs her hand then pushes her.
 Later, Seezinz was kicked out of her room.